raspberrypilearning/minecraft-selfies/learn.md

-By creating a something with your Raspberry Pi you will learn:
+By completing the Minecraft Selfies resource, you will learn:

+- How to take low resolution images with the PiCamera
-- How to set up a Raspberry Pi camera
+- How to convert images into RGB values
-- How to use GPIO pins
+- How to convert RGB values to Lab colour space
-- How to create a circuit on a breadboard
+- How to iterate over multiple lists and compare values
-- Controlling GPIO pins with Python code
-- Controlling the camera module with Python code